maxschalz/multi_isotope_enrichment/README.md

-# misoenrichment: a Cyclus multi component isotope enrichment module
+# misoenrichment: a nuclear archaeology module for Cyclus

-`misoenrichment` is a module developed at the [Nuclear Verification and Disarmament Group](https://www.nvd.rwth-aachen.de/) at RWTH Aachen University for the nuclear fuel cycle simulator
+`misoenrichment` is a module for the nuclear fuel cycle simulator [Cyclus](http://fuelcycle.org) and is developed at the [Nuclear Verification and Disarmament Group](https://www.nvd.rwth-aachen.de/) at RWTH Aachen University.
-[Cyclus](http://fuelcycle.org).
 It currently provides two Cyclus facilities.

 `MIsoEnrich` is an enrichment facility that enriches streams composed of two or more uranium isotopes taking into account the